-The government has confirmed that the UKVI service can reuse fingerprints applicants have already given.
+The government confirmed that UKVI service can reuse fingerprints that applicants for student and child visas have already given.
 This means applicants do not have to attend a UKVCAS or an SSC service point appointment to provide biometric information.
-Please note this only applies to student applications.

-However, they will still have to provide the UKVI with an image of their face and supporting documents, and will be emailed with instructions on how to provide this evidence.
+However, they will still have to provide the UKVI with an image of their face and supporting documents.
+The applicant will receive an email with instructions on how to provide this evidence.
 The Government has confirmed that if a Visa Application Centre is still closed, the applicant can apply online and select a Visa Application Centre in any country worldwide, subject to that country’s entry requirements, to submit their application and biometrics.
-This concession will be available until 31 March 2021.
+This concession will be available until 30 June 2021.

-On 31 March 2020 the Home Secretary announced that various front line health and social care workers (both in the NHS and in independent businesses) including doctors, nurses and paramedics and their families will have their visas automatically extended, for one year if it is due to expire before 1 October 2020, free of charge in an effort to help combat the COVID-19 epidemic.
+On 31 March 2020, the Home Secretary announced that front-line health and social care workers (both in the NHS and in independent businesses) including doctors, nurses, and paramedics and their families would have their visas automatically extended, for one year if it is due to expire before 1 October 2020, free of charge in an effort to help combat the COVID-19 epidemic.
 This list was expanded considerably on 1 May 2020.